 - 3 cups vegetable stock

-- 1/4 teaSpoon vanilla paste
+- ¼ teaspoon vanilla paste

 To Present the Pumpkin Bisque:

-- 2 TableSpoons pumpkin seeds, toasted
+- 2 Tablespoons toasted pumpkin seeds

 Instructions